Happyr/developer.happyr.com/_posts/2019-06-21-newrelic-on-bref-aws-lambda.md

 Now we are finally done.
 Just rebuild your php docker, package your zip files and publish them on AWS.

+When everything is deployed, you need to make sure that your lambda function can reach internet.
+The NewRelic daemon must be able to send data to NewRelic's servers.
+You should also add `newrelic_start_transaction` and `newrelic_end_of_transaction` on appropriate places in your application.
+Or else NewRelic will log really long response times.
+If you are using Symfony and EkinoNewRelic bundle, you should configure it as you were using Symfony HTTP Cache.

-To accomplish this took me way more hours then I want to admit.
-So I hope this small post could help someone to be a litte faster than I was.
+To accomplish this setup took me way more hours then I want to admit.
+So I hope this small post could help someone to be a little faster than I was.